-• Additional office spaces: Languages and Cultures has no office space for Fr.
-Farge, who is currently occupying an office claimed by English (BO 433) that is too cramped for his books and

-- for his upcoming responsibilities with Asian Studies.
+- Additional office spaces: Languages and Cultures has no office space for Fr.
+Farge, who is currently occupying an office claimed by English (BO 433) that is too cramped for his books and for his upcoming responsibilities with Asian Studies.
 It is an office that English wants returned.
 There is no available space for Fr.
-Farge in Languages and Cultures. - Both English and Philosophy need additional faculty office space.
+Farge in Languages and Cultures.
+Completed - Both English and Philosophy need additional faculty office space.
 The office of Marcus Smith (BO 419), retiring, was lent by Philosophy to English (in the 1980s?), which now needs it and so does English. - History needs an additional office space. - Religious Studies needs additional office space for its part-time faculty. - Additional Conference Room: Philosophy and Religious Studies need a Conference Room that they could jointly use.
 Such a conference room would provide seminar space for classes, a departmental meeting space, a space for students to collect when waiting for faculty, and a space to hear job talks or to bring visiting scholars in for a talk with faculty.
 Currently Philosophy and Religious Studies use the Dean's Conference room when it is available.
-For the most part they meet in a classroom for departmental meetings. - The building spaces are inadequate for students and faculty to congregate. - A number of the classrooms in Bobet need renovation, and particularly the removal of theatre style seating. - The new Center for Caribbean and Latin American Studies needs a space and an office for the Director. - Interior offices need to be opened up to natural light. - The administrative office in History is far too small and cramped. - Upgrade the language lab.
-Hire, on yearly contract, a technician for regular maintenance. - Investigate the cost and space for additional web writing and WAC facilities. - Halls in Bobet need a face lift.
+For the most part they meet in a classroom for departmental meetings.
+The only new office space in Bobet has been created from 219 - The building spaces are inadequate for students and faculty to congregate.
+Renovation of the first floor now includes plan for a communal space for faculty and students. - A number of the classrooms in Bobet need renovation, and particularly the removal of theatre style seating.
+Classroom on the first floor has been renovated.
+Bobet 332 still needs renovation - The new Center for Caribbean and Latin American Studies needs a space and an office for the Director.
+Done - Interior offices need to be opened up to natural light.
+Two offices have overhead transoms - The administrative office in History is far too small and cramped.
+Not addressed - Upgrade the language lab.
+Hire, on yearly contract, a technician for regular maintenance.
+Not done - Investigate the cost and space for additional web writing and WAC facilities.
+To be addressed with the renovation of the first floor of Bobet - Halls in Bobet need a face lift.
+Not done